talkable/talkable-docs/partials/note_sample_code.rst

 .. note::

-   To get your personal integration code, YOUR-CUREBIT-SITE-ID needs to be replaced with your Curebit Store ID.
-To get your personalized Curebit Store ID, access integration instructions from inside your Curebit account.
+   To get your personal integration code, YOUR-CUREBIT-SITE-ID needs to be replaced with your Curebit Site ID.
+You can get this from your Curebit dashboard after you log in and create a site.